yahayuta/star_shooter/README.md

 *   **Shield Hit Effect:** A visual effect with particles when the player's shield is hit.
 *   **Date/Time System:** An in-game date that advances with actions, adding a time-based challenge.
 *   **Win/Loss Conditions:** Collect all keys from planets to summon the boss, defeat it to win, or face defeat if your fuel runs out, the boss reaches you, or the maximum date is exceeded.
+*   **Complex Scoring System:** Earn bonuses for clearing sectors of enemies and for completing the game quickly.

 ## Installation